davidstone/bounded-integer/readme.md

 ## Prerequisites

+* Compile with clang 3.9.0 or newer
+	* bounded::integer may compile with gcc 6 or newer, but has not been tested
-* gcc version 4.9.0 or newer with c++ support or clang 3.4.0 or newer. `bounded::integer` makes use of C++14 (C++1y) features.
+* Standard library from gcc 5.4.0 (libstdc++) or newer or clang 3.9.0 (libc++) or newer.
+`bounded::integer` makes
+use of C++17 (C++1z) features.
 * Boost.
-Listed as boost-devel in Fedora repositories. `bounded::integer` is currently tested against version 1.53.0.
+Listed as boost-devel in Fedora repositories. `bounded::integer` is currently tested against version 1.64.0.
 * SCons is used for the build process for the test set up, but it is not needed to use the library.

 ## Building and running tests (Linux)